 We got away from the landing stages first on day one and raced off to our chosen spot ahead of all the other boats.
 Conditions were good with a steady, warm southwesterly and good cloud cover and we were frantic to get started.
 The spot we had chosen was free (well it would be, we were first out) but as we approached it I spotted a cormorant surfacing just a little further along the bank.
 It seemed likely that the cormorant had been feeding and since cormorants and pike eat the same sort of things I switched direction and we dropped anchor exactly where the ugly black beast had just been.
 I told Joe that we would have a big fish in the boat within the first five casts and clipped on a sinking slider while Joe countered with his favourite burt and we proceeded to lash the surface with them.

-One cast, then two and three, still no fish.
-All too soon the five casts were made and nothing hit the lures, I was wrong then!
+the lures, I was wrong then!
 Cast number six was made and after two flicks of the wrist the slider was hit.
 I heaved away at the fish, keen to get it to the boat; "Only small."
 I told Joe, but as the fish got closer to us it seemed to grow, and it pulled back, boring down under the boat.
 A good hard pull got it up to the surface and I let out a great whoop as Joe slipped the net under what was obviously a good pike.
 Fat as a pig and in superb condition she went 23lbs 6oz, my first twenty pounder of 2009 ending a twenties drought of some four months - I was well pleased!

 Rubber Band Man